Andy-Robertson/tv-show-dom-project/README.md

 ## How to run in VSCode

 1. Clone files using `git clone git@github.com:Andy-Robertson/tv-show-dom-project.git`.
-2. Go Live inside VSCode using the [Live Server] (https://github.com/ritwickdey/vscode-live-server-plus-plus).
+2. Go Live inside VSCode using the [Live Server](https://github.com/ritwickdey/vscode-live-server-plus-plus).

 ## Technologies